Laragear/EmailLogin/README.md

 ];
 ```

 The default Authentication Guard to use.
 When `null`, it fall backs to the application default, which is usually `web`.
-This is used to find user via the guard User Provider to login users.
+The User Provider set for the guard is used to find the user.

 ### Route name & View